lockevod/Karoo-KPower/README.md

 - **Weight of Bike**: Include the weight of your bike along with any additional gear (in kg).
 - **Rolling Resistance Coefficient**: Depends on the type of surface and the tires you are using.
 You can use info from here https://www.bicyclerollingresistance.com/
+- **Surfaces**: You can select the surface you are riding on.
+The app will adapt the rolling resistance coefficient for this type of surface (if you don't know, or if you want to use only the value in rolling coefficient, use standard surface ).
 - **Aerodynamic Drag Coefficient**: Depends on your position on the bike and your frontal area
 - **Frontal Area**: The area of your body that is exposed to the wind (m2)
 - **Power Losses**: Includes losses due to chain resistance and derailleur pulleys.